Polski

 Українська

-Mobile Internet is gradually "dying" in Russia: key equipment has become scarce due to sanctions
+Mobile Internet is gradually dying in Russia: key equipment is in short supply due to sanctions

 Kseniya KapustynskaNews

-In Russia, as predicted after the withdrawal of telecommunications giants Nokia and Ericsson, the quality of mobile communications and the Internet is noticeably deteriorating.
+As predicted after the withdrawal of telecommunications giants Nokia and Ericsson, the quality of mobile communications and the Internet is noticeably deteriorating in Russia.
 Local media are already reporting a drop in network speeds due to a lack of equipment.
 At the same time, only the regions are affected so far, as all available equipment is sent to Moscow.

 Such observations of users in November 2023 were confirmed by TelecomDaily's measurements.
 According to the Russian media, the average network speed in the regions of the Russian Federation was already significantly lower than in the capital (20 vs. 50 Mbps).
 And in recent months, the trend has intensified - in the periphery, the speed has dropped to 18.7 Mbps, while in Moscow it has increased to 63.2.